 Let’s find out.

-Round 1 – Efficiency
+Heat pump vs boiler round 1 – Efficiency

 The efficiency of a home heating system is essentially how much of the energy supply is converted into useful heat energy.
 Historically, old boilers are considered 50 – 75% efficient, which means that a half to a quarter of the energy supplied to the boiler was wasted.
 Modern high-efficiency boilers (gas, LPG and oil) and biomass boilers have a much-improved efficiency of around and above 90%, with only small amounts of heat lost through the flue.